hindu-comm/weblogs/manasataramgini/2017/01/2017-01-02_matters-of-religion-he-becomes-naravahanadatta.md

 oblivious of her lost property.
 Vrishchika gingerly gathered the stuff and walked up and gave it to her.
 She was very happy and gave Vrishchika a note as a reward.
 Vrishchika smiled saying that she did not need it
-as: “Dhaneśvara keeps me well\!”
+as: “Dhaneśvara keeps me well!”
 The woman responded: “whoever that Dhaneśvara is may he continue to be good to you”, even as Vrishchika walked back to her seat.